QuakeWang/storify/docs/config-providers.md

 # Configuration and Providers

-Storify supports two configuration styles: encrypted profiles and environment variables.
-Environment variables always win over stored profile values.
+Storify supports encrypted profiles and environment variables.
+It also supports an encrypted temporary config cache with a TTL.

+## Resolution order (highest to lowest)
+- `--profile <name>` (explicit profile selection)
+- temporary config cache (if set and not expired)
+- environment variables (`STORAGE_PROVIDER` + provider-specific variables)
+- default profile (from profile store)

 ## Profiles (recommended)
 - Create interactively: `storify config create myprofile`